 Penalty: $2 000.

-78. Sufficient statement of annual percentage rate
+78. Annual percentage rate, statement of in case of pre-determined credit charge

-It is sufficient compliance with the provisions of this Part that require the annual percentage rate to be stated in or in relation to a regulated contract under which the whole or any part of the credit charge is a predetermined credit charge if the annual percentage rate is —
+It is sufficient compliance with the provisions of this Part that require the annual percentage rate to be stated in or in relation to a regulated contract under which the whole or any part of the credit charge is a pre-determined credit charge if the annual percentage rate is —

 (a) stated as a rate greater than that required to be stated; or